Rushi4001/Programming-practice/README.md

 # Programming-practice
-In This repository i attached codes of C , C++ , JAVA .
+In This repository i attached codes of C .
 That i used to improve my logic during learning of this languages